worthant/simple-one-page-website/README.md

        ```python
        •  `Block layout` should be used for positioning text and graphic elements.
-       •  Form data should be sent for processing via a `POST request`.
+       •  Form data should be sent for processing via a `GET request`.
-       •  Stylesheets should be located in separate files.
+       •  Stylesheets should be located in html file (<styles>).
        •  The HTML page should have a "header" containing:
           ├ student's full name
           ├ group number